kshinuk/BNN-IGA/README.md

 # BNN-IGA
 ADC-Less Binarized Neural Networks with Impulse Gaussian Approximation.
-This neural network algorithm is developed by [HPIC Design Lab](https://hpic-lab.github.io/) at Hanyang University.
+This neural network algorithm is developed by [HPIC Design Lab](https://hpic-lab.github.io/) at Hanyang University, South Korea.

 ## Quick Start
 You can train/inference Res20 with cmd below.\